Things to do in Herne Bay: Local Tips

 Table of contents

-Most of the beaches I post about here are in exotic locations like Oaxaca in Mexico or Bali, but there certainly is a charm to British beaches that I haven’t seen replicated anywhere abroad.
-Back in blighty, I’ve been lucky enough to always have family living by the sea; I’m half Cornish so have a lot of relatives there, my gran lives in Exmouth in Devon and my dad has lived in Herne Bay for the last 7 years.
+Back in Britain, I’ve been lucky enough to always have family living by the sea; I’m half Cornish so have a lot of relatives there, my gran lives in Exmouth in Devon and my dad has lived in Herne Bay for the last 7 years.

 I actually first visited Herne Bay on a geography school trip, where we had to do really fun things like measure parts of the beach to see how the sediment was dispersed.
 But I’m delighted to tell you that there are other things to do in Herne Bay besides this!